Waterproof scales are vital if your business intends to weigh liquids, operate in damp or dusty environments or weigh outdoors.

 This helpful guide aims to explain what IP ratings are, and how they’re used, so that buying your new washdown scale will be as easy as using it.
 Don't forget to download our free IP ratings chart PDF at the end of the article.

 IP ratings may be confusing, especially when referred to as ‘Ingress Protection’ or ‘International Protection marking’.
 But it doesn’t have to be difficult.
 Put simply, IP ratings are used to measure an item’s resistance to liquids and particles.
-It was first introduced by the International Electrotechnical Commission (IEC) to be used as an international, trusted standard.
-This ensures that buyers can be confident when buying goods, as all IP rated products must undergo a series of tests.

 Are you still confused about which washdown scale to purchase?
 Check out our Buyers’ Guide: Waterproof Scales.